-When you configure DHCP for ExtremeCloud Appliance, include 078 SLP DA Option for access points on a Centralized site.
+When you configure DHCP for ExtremeCloud Appliance, include one of the following options depending on your site type:

+- The 078 SLP DA Option for access points on a Centralized site. - The 191 Option for access points on a Distributed site.